 “Mortgage debt tends not to be high cost; it’s just high interest because of the value of the actual mortgage itself, which is why small changes in rates can make a big difference,” says Katie Miller, senior vice president of savings products at Navy Federal Credit Union.

 4. The Fed impacts HELOCs

 If you have a mortgage with a variable rate or a home equity line of credit – also known as a HELOC – you’ll feel more influence from the Fed.
-Interest rates on HELOCs are often pegged to the prime rate, meaning those rates will fall if the Fed does indeed lower borrowing costs.
+Interest rates on HELOCs are often pegged to the prime rate, meaning those rates will rise along with the fed funds rate.

 5. The Fed drives auto loan rates

-If you’re thinking about buying a car, you might see some relief on your auto loan rate.
+If you’re thinking about financing a car purchase, you might soon find that those rates will be on the rise.
 Even though the fed funds rate is a short-term rate, auto loans are still often tied to the prime rate with a caveat.
 Lenders still have some discretion over how much they charge borrowers based on credit score and time of year.

 6. The Fed can impact your investment returns

 Cheap borrowing rates often bode well for investments because they incentivize risk-taking among investors trying to compensate for lackluster returns from bonds, fixed income and CDs.